PaulStoffregen/Arduino-1.6.9-Teensyduino/README.md

 Arduino 1.6.9 with Teensyduino's Modifications
 ==============================================

-This copy of Arduino includes the changes added by to the IDE by the Teensyduino installer.
+This copy of Arduino includes the Java code changes added by to the IDE by the Teensyduino installer.